iqbaloutlaw/FinalProject_Preview/README.md

 </p>

-<h4 align="center">This final project finished in 2019-07-28, for source code the original project available in private repo</h4>
+<h4 align="center">This final project finished in 2019-07-28 using MATLAB, for source code the original project available in private repo</h4>